hectorluisalamo/bilingual-rag/docs/MODEL_CARD.md

 - Long-tail cultural queries can require richer graph linking; we currently use metadata + reranker only.
 - We don’t ship medical/legal advice; content is informational and citations must be read in context.
 - Only the `c300o45` index is shipped; other variants (c900, etc.) are not enabled in this build.
+- Snippets are displayed in source language; the answer may be translated per `answer_lang`.
+- Domain breadth limited to curated corpus; coverage affects answer quality.

 ## Ethical Considerations